AmazingAmpharos/OoT-Randomizer/README.md

 With a game the size of _Ocarina of Time_, it's quite easy for new Randomizer players to get stuck in certain situations with no apparent path to progressing.
 Before reporting an issue, please make sure to check out [our Logic wiki page](https://wiki.ootrandomizer.com/index.php?title=Logic).
-We also have many community members who can help you out in our [Discord](https://discord.gg/ootrandomizer).
+We also have many community members who can help out in our [Discord](https://discord.gg/8nmX7fa).

 ### Settings